""

 The Integrative Biology Graduate Program provides training in the following broad subject areas: cellular and molecular biology, developmental biology, neuroscience, physiology, ecology, evolution, and animal behavior.
 There is great flexibility in our graduate program to serve the diverse scholarly interests and cultures in the Department of Integrative Biology.
 Each student’s course of study is tailored to his or her individual interests, career goals, and needs, and we admit students with diverse academic backgrounds.
 The path taken by a student results from a deliberative process that involves discussions between the student and the student’s advisor and advisory committee.

 The Department of Integrative Biology faculty strongly believes that graduate education should be distinguished from undergraduate education in recognition of individuality and emphasis on responsibility in graduate students.
 This philosophy requires flexibility and is not well served by the imposition of many formal requirements to be met by all students.
-Rather, more emphasis is placed on the role of advisory committees in devising programs of breadth and depth appropriate for individual students with due regard to areas outside of biology which are important for the student's effectiveness in their chosen field.
+Rather, more emphasis is placed on the role of advisory committees in devising programs of breadth and depth appropriate for individual students with due regard to areas outside of biology that are important for the student's effectiveness in their chosen field.

 Joint Degree

-Doctoral students may elect a joint degree (two programs) which combines integrative biology with another biological program.
+Doctoral students may elect a joint degree (two programs) that combines integrative biology with another biological program.
 The requirements for such candidates will be determined by the certification committee (which includes members of both programs) in accordance with regulations established by the Graduate School.

 Facilities and staff are available for advanced study in a wide variety of biological fields including aquatic and terrestrial ecology, conservation biology, cell/molecular/developmental and neurobiology, endocrinology, ethology, genetics, evolution and systematics, comparative physiology, and physiological ecology.